wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

 Using Flutter means adopting Google's entire ecosystem, which includes the <a href="#DartLang">Dart language code</a> Google invented.

-In 2019 Google also partnered with IDE developer JetBrains and made their Kotlin language (based on Java) the official language for Android develpment.
+In 2019 Google also partnered with IDE developer JetBrains and made their Kotlin language (based on Java) the official language for Android JetPack Compose development.
 They then created the <a target="_blank" href="https://developer.android.com/kotlin/multiplatform">Kotlin Multiplatform (KMP)</a> for sharing business logic between Android and iOS.
 This has resulted in rumors of Google dropping Flutter like it has hundreds of their other offerings.

 Multi-platform frameworks will always lag behind changes on native platforms.
 So <a target="_blank" href="https://www.youtube.com/watch?v=lPNXT-wQ8j4">Apple's Liquid Glass UI cloud kill</a> cause more testing effort.

-The advance of vibe coding (on Claude Code, etc.) may make it less relevant.
+PROTIP: The amazing advance of vibe coding (on Claude Code, etc.) may make intermediate platforms irrelevant.
+But will AI be able to create complex apps?
+Those new to development may find debugging of KMP easier than native code.

 ## Architectural Deep Dive

 Reactive Native uses a "JavaScript Bridge" JNI to iOS on its V8 Engine, so <a target="_blank" href="https://www.youtube.com/watch?v=2OgLdOjuMm4&t=247s">VIDEO</a>: it doesn't do smooth auto scrolling on iPhones, according to <a target="_blank" href="https://github.com/gaurav414u/flutter-rn-performance-benchmarks" title="2024 Natesh Bhat">a benchmark</a>.

 Flutter's Dart compiler has both a Dart VM with just-in-time (JIT) compilation and an ahead-of-time (AOT) to produce machine code native device code. <a target="_blank" href="https://www.youtube.com/watch?v=2OgLdOjuMm4&t=10m5s">VIDEO</a>: However, the APK file loaded on Android from Flutter and React Native are 2x the 6 MB from native-produced.
+Since 2022, React Native includes in downloads to the app its Hermes JavaScript engine.

 <a target="_blank" href="https://www.youtube.com/watch?v=2OgLdOjuMm4&t=11m1s">VIDEO</a> Nevertheless, amazingly, Flutter is 2X faster than Native on the Time to Full Display (TTFD) load.

 <a target="_blank" href="https://www.youtube.com/watch?v=2OgLdOjuMm4&t=4m13s">VIDEO</a> Flutter takes almost double the graphics memory than Android native code.
 This may not matter since modern mobile devices have a lot of memory.

 <a target="_blank" href="https://www.youtube.com/watch?v=2OgLdOjuMm4&t=8m35s">VIDEO</a>: Flutter renders basic animations at 120 frames-per-second, on par with Android native, but faster than 51 by KMP & 96 by React Native.

 ## what?